 Taylor Williams, M.S., LAT, ATC

 Taylor is a proud local from Tecumseh, Oklahoma.
 She started her academic and athletic training journey at Seminole State College where she obtained her associate degree in health science while working with men’s basketball and volleyball.
 She continued her education at the University of Oklahoma.

-Taylor’s favorite thing about athletic training is being able to be with an athlete from the initial injury to their return to court.
+Taylor’s favorite thing about athletic training is being able to be with an athlete from the initial injury to their return to the court.
 She is dedicated to keeping Fire athletes safe and healthy.
-She’s excited to be part of this brand new basketball program build from the ground up minutes from her hometown.
+She’s excited to be part of this brand new basketball program built from the ground up minutes from her hometown.

 Braden Edwards came to the Citizen Potawatomi Nation after graduating from Tecumseh High School.
 While there, he attended Gordon Cooper Technology Center, earning his digital media production certificate.
 Edward, already employed by CPN, joined the FireLake Arena in 2021 as an audio visual technician.
 Recently promoted to AV manager, he is quickly gaining speed in his profession.

 Edward’s love of technology comes naturally.
 Primarily self-taught, he has enhanced his skills and developed a career.
 While attending GCTC, he was named the Digital Media Production Student of the Year.
 Edward hopes to continue improving his abilities and one day join the film industry.